 Applies to: Sophos Home Premium and Free (Mac) on macOS 10.13, 10.14 and 10.15

-After a new installation of Sophos Home on a computer running MacOS High Sierra 10.13 (or above), the below notification appears:
+message appears after a new installation of Sophos Home on a computer running MacOS High Sierra 10.13 (or above)

 Note: If you are receiving Legacy system extension warnings